Antix-Development/WebPlus/README.md

 &emsp;:seven: Delete the ".WebView" folder.
 This is a temprorary cache folder that isn't required for distribution.

-&emsp;:eight: Perform extra tasks such as minifying or obfuscating your code.
+&emsp;:eight: Perform extra tasks such as minifying or obfuscating your code, etc.

 &emsp;:nine: Replace the *"icon.ico"* with your own icon, and then you're ready to commence distribution.